Lightning in a Clear Blue Sky: Recording

 Guitarist Glen Hannah, a member of Walker's backing band, the Suave Fucks, died in 2019.
 Other guitarist, Roy Payne, took on a larger role.
 Walker said, "We pretty much rebuilt our little band around Roy.
 So the album was all based around the way that Roy plays guitar."

 Recording was mostly done over two sessions in early 2022.
 Walker said, "It was just me and the band in a little room somewhere, just glad to be out of Covid and getting to see each other.
 Hamish and Michael have been on board for about 15 years; Gareth Costigan, I have been working with for around 30 years or more; and Roy Payne for about 20 years."

 Amanda Roff, Erica Dunn and Brigitte Hart from the band Harmony performed as backing singers.
 Walker said, "I had been a fan of the Melbourne band, Tom Lyngcoln's Harmony, and their setup is a three piece punk band with three angelic singers – The Harmonettes – so I contacted them about working on the title song and then I thought to use them on shorter and easier songs."
-Walker described them as unlike a traditional soul backing singers, being more "European" and "cold".
+Walker described them as unlike traditional soul backing singers, being more "European" and "cold".

 The eleven-minute title track was recorded in one take except for the trumpet section.
 Walker said months later he had a "typical middle-of-the-night idea: Wouldn't it be good to have mariachi trumpets on it?
 We tracked down Edgar Sanchez in Mexico City.
 He's not a jazz trumpeter moonlighting."